 Customer reviews and testimonials

 Google is smart, and they know when you’re sharing quality information and when you’re just trying to trick the system.
-If you share three blog posts a week, but they are full of repeat information, text you copied from other articles, or just straight-up fluff, it won’t help your SEO at all.
-In addition, stuffing your content full of keywords just to boost ranking will actually have the opposite effect – and you may get bumped down a few spots.
+For example, if you share three blog posts a week, but they are full of repeat information, text you copied from other articles, or just straight-up fluff, it won’t help your SEO at all.
+In addition, stuffing your content full of keywords just to boost ranking will have the opposite effect – and you may get bumped down a few spots.

 Most small businesses, especially if they’re new, are working on a tight budget.

-You may be tempted to spend that money on traditional advertising methods, but content marketing generates more than three times as many leads as outbound tactics and it costs 62 percent less.
-Plus, with its SEO benefits, it is one of the best ways to increase organic traffic to your website.
+You may be tempted to spend that money on traditional advertising methods, but content marketing generates more than three times as many leads as outbound tactics, and it costs 62 percent less.
+Plus, it is one of the best ways to increase organic traffic to your website with its SEO benefits.

-While content marketing can be immensely time consuming, it is possible to do it on your own.
-However, if you feel that you lack the expertise and choose to hire a professional, there are plenty of companies which offer rates suitable for the average small business owner.
+While content marketing can be immensely time-consuming, it is possible to do it independently.
+However, if you feel that you lack the expertise and choose to hire a professional, plenty of companies offer rates suitable for the average small business owner.

 If you’re still asking yourself whether or not you need content marketing, the answer is a resounding “yes.”
 And if you’re wondering when you should start, the answer is “right now.”